 I’m Lydia Leong, a Washington DC-based technology analyst at Gartner, where I cover cloud computing and a variety of related topics, including the ecosystem that feeds into (or is disrupted by) the cloud.
 I focus on infrastructure as a service (IaaS), and am increasingly following platform as a service (PaaS) as it intersects with IaaS.
-I also cover topics such as content delivery networks (CDNs) and other Internet infrastructure services, managed hosting, data centers, and a range of emerging cloud and cloud-enabled services.
-I’m a VP Distinguished Analyst in our Technology and Service Providers practice.
+I also cover topics such cloud managed service providers (MSPs), cloud operations, DevOps, and a range of emerging cloud and cloud-enabled services.
+I’m a VP Distinguished Analyst in our Gartner for Technical Professionals practice.

 I spend about 85% of my time advising our “end-user” clients (mid-sized businesses, enterprises, and tech company buyers of all sizes) on technology strategy and sourcing, about 10% with vendors (client and non-client) listening to what they have to say and providing advice and feedback, and about 5% with investors seeking to understand my space and the companies in it.
 I also do all of the forecasting and quantitative research in the spaces that I cover.